moehriegitt/hob3l/README.md

 [OpenSCAD](http://www.openscad.org/)) for
 printing may take a long time and is often computationally instable.

-So this tool wants to replace a workflow 'apply 3D CSG, then slice, then print':
+So `hob3l` wants to replace a workflow 'apply 3D CSG, then slice, then print':
 ![3D CSG](img/csg1-old.png)

 by a workflow 'slice, then apply 2D CSG, then print':